 Trade Your Leftover Beads in a Swap

-Something else we like to do with our leftover beads is trade them with our friends.
-Sometimes, we'll find ourselves with just a few gemstone beads or seed beads, and we'll offer them for trade with someone who has another bead that we might need.
+If you have a few leftover gemstone beads or seed beads, trade them with someone who has another bead that you might need.
 You can arrange your own trade through a beading message board online or at your local bead shop.

 04 of 06